-U.S. Government Affiliation
+1. U.S. Government Affiliation

-Additional for M.S.
-Degree Program The minimum grade point average considered for admission is a 3.0 on a 4.0 scale for all previous undergraduate work.
-In cases where the undergraduate GPA is below 3.0 a cumulative GPA of 3.3 in 6 or more graduate credit hours (from the NDU IRMC or other accredited graduate programs) may be used to determine eligibility.
+All applicants must possess a Bachelor's degree from a regionally accredited U.S. institution or the equivalent from a foreign institution.
+The minimum grade point average considered for admission is a 3.0 on a 4.0 scale for all previous undergraduate work.
+In cases where the undergraduate GPA is below 3.0, a cumulative GPA of 3.3 in 6 or more graduate credit hours (from the NDU CIC or other accredited graduate programs) may be used to determine eligibility.

-Pay Grade/Rank, Experience
+3. Pay Grade/Rank and Experience

-Federal civil service pay grade of GS-14 or equivalent/military officer rank of O-5 or above.
+A Federal civil service pay grade of GS-14 or equivalent/military officer rank of O-5 or above.
 (High performing GS-13s and O-4s are also eligible on a case by case basis.)
 Non-federal employees, to include state and local government, must be of an equivalent grade.
 Private sector employees must be of an equivalent grade and work in a field relevant to the CIC curriculum.

-ECL or TOEFL scores (as necessary).
-Applicants whose native language is not English are required to demonstrate their English proficiency by passing an English comprehension test with either an ECL of 85 or TOEFL of 213 (computer based), unless their university degree is from an institution where the curriculum was taught exclusively in English.
+International students whose native language is not English are required to demonstrate their English proficiency by passing an English comprehension test with either an ECL of 85 or TOEFL of 83.
+Exceptions can be made for applicants whose university degree is from a regionally accredited U.S. institution, or whose home country is on the DSCA Country Exemption List.
 Contact the NDU CIC Office of Student Services for further details.

-If a student's eligibility changes (e.g., employer, pay grade, rank), he or she must notify the Office of Student Services immediately.
+If a student's eligibility changes (e.g., employer, pay grade, rank), he or she must notify the NDU CIC Office of Student Services immediately.
 A student's enrollment will be suspended until a review of eligibility is conducted.
 A student may be required to submit a new application and supporting documents to prove eligibility.

 The NDU CIC will periodically review eligibility of active students.
-Failure to properly notify the Office of Students Services will be considered an integrity violation and a student will be referred to Dean of Students and Administration for review.
-In cases where course credit is earned after eligibility ceases, course credit may be revoked and/or the student may be held liable for tuition owed.
+Failure to properly notify the Office of Students Services will be considered an integrity violation and the student will be referred to Dean of Students and Administration for review.
+In cases where course credit is earned after eligibility ceases, the course credit may be revoked and/or the student may be held liable for tuition owed.

 International students (non-U.S. citizens) must apply through the appropriate Security Assistance Training Field Activity (SATFA) country program manager.

-- Application for Admission Application
+1. Application for Admission

-- Résumé.
 A résumé (maximum 3 pages) should include the work history that describes the applicant's position title, organization, responsibilities, and accomplishments.
 If there are gaps in the résumé, a short paragraph is needed to explain them.

-- Writing Sample - You will be asked to submit a 500 word writing sample responding to the topic required on the application.
+Applicants will be asked to submit a 500 word writing sample responding to the topic required on the application.